 There are a lot of travel booking sites out there you can use to find the best deals and/or design your vacation, but trying to figure out which one is the best takes a lot of time.
-And, I guess, we all have got better things to do, like spending time with family or friends.
+And, we guess, we all have got better things to do, like spending time with family or friends.

-For this reason, we put together a list of websites, services and tools that we personally use and highly recommend that you check out.
+For this reason, we have put together a list of websites, services, and tools that we personally use and highly recommend that you check out.
 Below, we're showing you where to find cheap flights, book the best hotel deals or accommodation with local hosts, find top travel insurance and apps, and much more.

-These tools will help you plan your next trip, save you money and possibly even help you avoid a travel breakdown along the way.
+These tools will help you plan your next trip, save you money, and possibly even help you avoid a travel breakdown along the way.
 Of course, you still have to do some research and comparison shop, but at least you know where to start searching.

-Before or during your trip our St Petersburg travel resources may help you to get you covered.
+Before or during your trip our St Petersburg Travel Resources may help you to get you covered.
 The page is updated often, so please be sure to check back soon.

-Ready to start?
+Ready to Start?
 If so, start browsing below through our page and happy planning.

 Kayak is an online flight fare aggregator designed to help you quickly research the best travel deals through a large variety of airlines.
-It gives you an idea on how the prices are for a given flight, three days before and after.
+It gives you an idea of how the prices are for a given flight, three days before and after.
 We recommend Kayak because it can help you find the best prices and travel times for several travel purchases such as flights, hotels, apartment and condo rentals, rental cars, vacation packages, cruises, and trains.
 Kayka is everything you may need in one place, but we use it only for flight searches only.

-This is our all time favorite search engine.
+This is our all-time favorite search engine.
 Skyscanner searches a lot of different airlines, including many of the budget carriers that larger sites miss.
 It let you compare millions of flights (including budget airlines which get missed on other sites) to search for flights using the “Whole Month” filter, searching flights from your departure city to “Everywhere” to find the cheapest destinations to visit and more.
 We use Skyscanner in combination with Google Flights and Kayak and we usually end up stumbling upon some really good deals.

 We all know Google, isn't it?
-Well it also offers one of the best flight search engines out there known as Google Flights.
-Their tool lets you enter your departure airport and see flights all over the world in a map so you can see where the cheapest destination is.
+Well, it also offers one of the best flight search engines out there known as Google Flights.
+Their tool lets you enter your departure airport and see flights all over the world on a map so you can see where the cheapest destination is.
 They also suggest different dates for cheaper flights.
 What we love about Google Flights is it will give you notifications when flights are going up and it will also suggest which flight is the best option for you so you don't have crazy layovers or there is a non-stop flight available.

 Booking.com is our number one hotel booking engine for both domestic and international reservations.
-It provides great resource and good value for your money.
+It provides a great resources and good value for your money.
 We like their easy to use interface, their wide selection (they also include smaller family run properties), and their no money down policy, which covers you if you have to cancel your reservation at the last minute.
 Booking.com is especially good for listing in developing countries, so if you plan to travel in Europe or North America use it.